01taylop/space-log/README.md

 ### Config (object)

-- `columnKeys`: An array of keys, i.e. the `data[key]` of each column.
+- `columnKeys`: An array of keys representing the `data[key]` of each column.

-- `headings`: An optional array of headings, i.e. the title of each column.
-If no headings are provided, only the data will be output.
+- `headings`: An optional array of headings to use as the title of each column.
+If no headings are provided, only the data will be included in the output.

 ### Data (array)